railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 	   to be able to do this, so you may not be successful here.)

-To see the effects of this installation change the preferences of your user to change the working language (you may first need to ensure that you have selected English as your language before you're given the French option).
+To see the effects of this installation change the preferences of your user to change the working language (you may first need to ensure that you have explicitly selected English as your language, rather than keep the default, before you're given the French option).
 The main menu is immediately translated in the selected language.
 If you're using the GTK client you'll first have to close the menu then open a new main menu to start seeing things in the new language.